Arbroath Lifeboat Station: History

-1932 saw the arrival of the first Arbroath motor-lifeboat.
-John and William Mudie (ON 752) was built by Thorneycroft, and had a single 35hp engine giving a speed of 7 knots and a range of 116 mi.
+1932 saw the arrival of the first Arbroath motor-powered lifeboat.
+John and William Mudie (ON 752) was built by Thornycroft, and had a single 35-hp engine, giving a speed of 7 kn and a range of 116 mi.
 She could carry seven crew, and 30 survivors.
 In 1940, the lifeboat was sent to the aid of the vessel Foremost, which was under attack from German aircraft.
 The lifeboat was brought alongside whilst the vessel was still under machine-gun attack, but seven survivors were taken off.
-Coxswain William Swankie was awarded the RNLI Bronze Medal, and then later the British Empire Medal.
+Coxswain William Swankie was awarded the RNLI Bronze Medal, and then later the Medal of the Order of the British Empire.

 Arbroath lifeboat disaster

-Around 17:00 on 26 October 1953, the cargo ship Islandmagee departed the River Tay, despite warnings of gale-force winds on the BBC shipping forecast, due at Leith at 05:00 the following day.
+Around 17:00 on 26 October 1953, the cargo ship Islandmagee departed the River Tay, despite warnings of gale-force winds on the BBC Shipping Forecast, due at Leith at 05:00 the following day.
 The vessel passed North Carr Lightship at 21:15.
 Some time later, in very poor conditions, both and Arbroath lifeboats were launched to reports of distress flares seen from Fife Ness, but nothing was found.